emojicode/emojicode.github.io/src/guides/compile-and-run.md

 method used to access an element in a list.
 And as in most other programming languages, in Emojicode the first element in a list has index 0.
 You can see that we added `0` after the object on which we call the method (`list`) but before the ❗️.
 This is where arguments to a method call go.
-There is no special separator used.
+No separator is used to separate the callee from metod arguments.

 So all `🐽list 0❗️` does is to return the first element in the list, which is a string.